About This Course

 What will you study on this course?

-In Year 2, students will take 80 credits from the following topics, Banks and Financial Markets, Central Banking & Monetary Policy, Econometrics and Investment and Portfolio Management.
-There are also optional modules available in topics such as Corporate Finance, Commercial awareness and insight of work, International Economics and Trade, Law for Business, Management & Accounting Information Systems, Microeconomics and Public Economics.
+In Year 2, students will take 120 credits from the following topics, Banks and Financial Markets, Econometrics and Investment and Portfolio Management.
+There are optional modules available in topics such as Corporate Finance, Management & Accounting Information Systems, Microeconomics and Public Economics.
 Students can also choose optional modules from other Business School level 5 modules or from elsewhere in the University, subject to timetabling constraints and pre-requisites.

 Please note course content is for guidance purposes only and may be subject to change.